 Sec.
 108-5-10. - County commission action.

-The county commission, after holding a public hearing thereon, may approve or disapprove the application for a PRUD.
-In approving an application, the county commission may attach such conditions as it may deem necessary to secure the purposes of this chapter.
+The county commission, after holding a public meeting, may approve or disapprove the application for a PRUD.
+If approving an application, the county commission may attach conditions as it may deem necessary to secure the purposes of this chapter.
 Approval of the county commission, together with any conditions imposed, constitutes approval of the proposed development as a conditional use in the zone in which it is proposed.

 (Ord. of 1956, § 22D-10; Ord.
 No. 98-4)

 Sec.
-108-5-11. - Building permit issuance.
+108-5-11. - Land use permit issuance.

-The building inspector shall not issue any permit for any proposed building, structure or use within the project unless such building, structure or use is in accordance with the approved overall and/or phase development plan and any conditions imposed.
+The planning division shall not issue any land use permit for any proposed building, structure. or use within the project unless such building, structure. or use complies with the approved plans and any conditions imposed.
 Approved development plans shall be filed with the planning division, building inspector and county engineer.

 (Ord. of 1956, § 22D-11)